veetil/TinyTransformer/README.md

 # GPT-2 Implementation from Scratch

 Welcome to the GitHub repository of my from-scratch implementation of GPT-2.
-My goal, in addion to building  GPT-2 from the ground up, is to study the architecture, impacts of other architectures and scaling laws.
+My goal is to study the architecture, impacts of other architectures and scaling laws.
 The initiative serves as an educational resource for myself and others interested in understanding and experimenting with the mechanisms of GPT-2.

 ## Project Status